 STRUCTURE.
-Anything constructed or erected for the support, shelter or enclosure of persons, animals, goods, or property of any kind, with a fixed location on or in the ground, such as a well, or attached to something having a fixed location on or in the ground.
-This shall exclude patios, driveways, walkways, parking lots, whether paved or not, fences, flagpoles less than 45 feet in height, and walls less than forty-two inches (42") in height which do not obstruct a driver's line of sight.
+Anything constructed or erected for the support, shelter or enclosure of persons, animals, goods, or property of any kind, with a fixed location on or in the ground, such as a well, or attached to something having a fixed location on or in the ground, excluding patios, driveways, walkways, parking lots, whether paved or not; fences; flagpoles less than 45 feet in height; and walls less than forty-two inches (42") in height which do not obstruct a driver's line of sight.
+It shall not include a minor installation such as a fence no greater than forty-two inches (42") high, or mail box.